BOM-98/mental-maths-project-2/README.md

 ## Bugs / Issues

 There were a number of notable issues that arose while creating this website.
-Two of the most prominent issues that have arised are detailed below.
+Two of the most prominent issues that have arisen are detailed below.

-While attempting to increment levels in the game, I noticed that
+-  While attempting to increment questions in the game, I noticed that every time I submitted an answer my website would increment the question for a split second and then reset to zero.
+I attempted to debug this using stackOverflow and chrome debugger within VS code but my program would perform the way I intended within the debugger and questions incremented with each answer submission.
+After a number of hours I realized that my input element was enclosed within a form element, and was therefore refreshing the page every time I submitted an answer, causing the question count to reset.
+Once I removed the form element my program performed as expected and the question count incremented with each submitted answer.
+- While working through my program with my mentor I realized that my levels were incrementing within the DOM but the questions were not getting any more difficult.
+I used chrome debugger to investigate what the issue was and realised that my level parameter being passed to the adjustLevel function was stuck on 0, even though the levels were incrementing on the DOM.
+I later found that I had initialized a level variable globally that read the level from the dom element, but was not incrementing as the user moved up levels, and it was this variable that was being passed into the function.
+Once I corrected this bug the program performed as expected and the questions started increasing in difficulty again.

 ![Form Validation Bug](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/email-validation-bug.png).